 The Gunpowder Milkshake soundtrack includes music by Bobby Darin, Janis Joplin and The Animals.
-This info article contains spoilers for Navot Papushado’s 2021 Netflix movie.
+This info article contains spoilers and song details for Navot Papushado’s 2021 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Gunpowder Milkshake Soundtrack: Every Song in the 2021 Netflix Movie

 - “You’ll Never Know” by Bobby Darin (00:03:00): After killing several mobsters, Sam arrives at an old school diner to meet with her boss, Nathan (Paul Giamatti).
 The Gunpowder Milkshake soundtrack song plays briefly during the scene, with the title suggesting that Gillan’s character doesn’t fully understand the bigger picture, and the lyrics capturing Sam’s frame of mind as she thinks about her childhood.

 “Half a Photograph” by Kay Starr (00:03:00): “Half a Photograph” plays during a transitional scene after “You’ll Never Know.”
 Young Sam waits in a diner for her mother, unaware that she won’t see her for another 15 years.
 The song usage implies that Sam loses her “other half.”

 - “Something on Your Mind” by Karen Dalton (00:08:00): When Scarlet kills a Russian mobster, Young Sam realizes that her entire life is about to change.
 The Gunpowder Milkshake soundtrack song plays as Allan’s character attempts to process the situation, and wonders about the truth of what just transpired.
 Sam won’t find clarity until 15 years later.